-(c) measures for the removal of organisations from the system, where appropriate.

-(4)113 (a) The Minister of Social Development must, in the manner and within the time limits set out in the system of accreditation, subject to subsection (7)(c), consider all applications by organisations for accreditation and issue a prescribed certificate to each organisation that is accredited in terms of this section.

-- (b) A certificate of accreditation referred to in paragraph (a) is valid for a maximum of four years from the date of accreditation. - (5) [(c)] A developmental114 quality assurance process must be conducted in the prescribed manner in respect of each accredited organisation. - (6) [(d)] (a) The Minister of Social Development/ Director-General: Social Development115 must compile and maintain a [report] list containing the particulars of each accredited organisation or organisation placed on or removed from the system within 30 days of accreditation or removal.
+- [may prescribe] 127 the circumstances in which accredited organisations qualify for (b) financial assistance, within available resources. - The system for accreditation referred to in subsection (2) must contain- (3)criteria for the evaluation of the programmes offered by organisations to ensure that they (a) comply with the minimum norms and standards referred to in section 21; - mechanisms to monitor the programmes in question; and (b) - measures for the removal of organisations from the system, where appropriate. (c) - $(4)^{128}$ The Minister of Social Development must, in the manner and within the time limits set out in the system of accreditation, subject to subsection (7)(c), consider all applications by organisations for accreditation and issue a prescribed certificate to each organisation that is accredited in terms of this section. - A certificate of accreditation referred to in paragraph (a) is valid (b) for a maximum of four years from the date of accreditation. - A developmental129 quality assurance process must be (5) [(c)] conducted in the prescribed manner in respect of each accredited organisation. - [(d)] (a) The Minister of Social Development/ Director-General: Social Development 130 must compile and maintain a [report] list containing the particulars of each accredited organisation or organisation placed on or removed from the system within 30 days of accreditation or removal.

-[(e)] (b) The Director-General: Social Development must, without undue delay, provide a copy of the [report] list referred to in [subsection (4)(d)] paragraph (a) when it is compiled and every time it is amended in accordance with paragraph (a) to-
+[(e)] (b) The Director-General: Social Development must, without undue delay, provide a copy of the [report] list referred to in [subsection (4)(d)] paragraph (a) when it is compiled and every time it is amended in accordance with paragraph (a) tothe relevant role players in his or her Department who are involved in the administration of this Act 131 provide that the Minister must grant financial assistance.